FOREX-Dollar under duress as markets temper Fed taper view

 * Dollar hits two-week lows against a currency basket

-* Markets appear to be positioning for limited Fed taper
+* Markets appear to be positioning for no major Fed taper

-SYDNEY/TOKYO, Sept 12 (Reuters) - The dollar dropped to two-week lows against a basket of major currencies on Thursday, as markets continued to chip away at its recent gains on growing doubts the Federal Reserve will scale back stimulus in any significant way next week.
+SYDNEY, Sept 12 (Reuters) - The dollar struggled at two-week lows against a basket of major currencies early in Asia on Thursday, as markets continued to chip away at its recent gains on growing doubts the Federal Reserve will scale back stimulus in any significant way next week.

-The dollar index stood at 81.432, having fallen as far as 81.411.
+The dollar index stood at 81.518, having fallen as far as 81.445 overnight.
 It has broken below its 200-day moving average and lost more than 1 percent from a seven-week peak set on Sept.
 5.